On the Linear AFL: The Non-Basic Case: The Fundamental Lemma

 Thus pairs $β$ of invariant $δ$ for $B$ are the same as $F$-algebra maps $B_δ\to B$.
 Implicit in Prop. \ref{prop:universal_pair} is moreover the statement that the centralizer of a regular semi-simple pair $β$ is an étale $F$-algebra of degree $n$.
-Namely, it is isomorphic to the $L_δ$ from above and may be obtained, up to isomorphism, as
+Namely, it is isomorphic to the center $L_δ\subset B_δ$.
+By the construction of $B_δ$ in \cite{HL}, it may be described (up to isomorphism) by